moq-wg/moq-transport/draft-lcurley-warp.md

 The receiver chooses which tracks to `PLAY` ({{play}}) based on this information.

 Tracks MAY be updated by sending a new `TRACK` message with an existing `track_id`.
-The most recently received `TRACK` message takes presendence, so they SHOULD be sent over the same control to preserve ordering.
+Messages with the same `track_id` SHOULD be sent over the same stream to preserve ordering.

 General properties: